Large Wyoming Grass Ranch

 The hunting is currently managed and regulated through the Wyoming Game & Fish as a “Walk-Area” for the public.

-For prompt answers to your questions, please submit the property inquiry form below.
+For prompt answers to your questions, submit the property inquiry form below.

 The Ervay Basin Ranch is a big Wyoming grass ranch capable of running at least 500-plus pairs through the grazing season.
 This hard-to-find 20,000-acre plus ranch is all blocked up and contiguous.
 The ranch is located almost exactly in the center of the state at the headwaters of several of the state’s river basins, most notably the S. Fork of the Powder River, Deer Creek, and East Canyon Creek.
 It has excellent upland, and big game hunting for mule deer and pronghorn antelope, as well as some elk in the high country.
 With its good diversity of grazing hard grasses in the lower basin area and cooler season, lush grasses, and forbs in the higher elevation areas of the Deer Creek and Cyclone Ridge areas, the ranch is ideal for cheap summer gains and ease of management.
 The ranch is very scenic, largely unimproved, and would make an excellent summer and fall livestock operation.
 It also has an abundance of recreational and hunting potential, that currently, is underutilized.